Gowings

 Gowings was a department store chain in Sydney, New South Wales, Australia, established in 1868.
-Set on several floors, it specialized in men's casual clothing, camping gear and novelty items.
+Set on several floors, it specialised in men's casual clothing, camping gear and novelty items.
 It had a men's barber and a dining restaurant.

 Company history

 In 1863, John Gowing opened a drapery business in Crown Street, East Sydney, New South Wales.
 He entered into partnership on 4 November 1868 with his brother Preston Robert Gowing, who had been working as a storekeeper in Victoria.
 They set up the Mercery and Glove Depot, at 318 George Street, which John managed for £200 per annum plus half the profits of the business.
 This store was located on the corner of Market Street and George Street and the site was redeveloped in 1929 by John's son, Preston Lanchester Gowing, both as an investment and prime retail location.
 It became one of the most prominent and famous department stores in Sydney.
 In recent years Gowings embarked on an ambitious expansion plan, opening four more Gowings stores in other locations in Sydney.